saucelabs/sauce-docs/docs/secure-connections/sauce-connect/installation.md

 ## Download Latest Version

 Click the one of the links below (Linux, Mac, or Windows) to download Sauce Connect Proxy to your local machine.
 Download the Sauce Connect Proxy client to your local machine by clicking the link below specific to your operating system.
-Download the Sauce Connect Proxy client to your local machine by clicking the link below specific to your operating system.

 <ScTable></ScTable>